Mom's Best Recipes

 4.8

-A cast-iron skillet filled with sautéed broccolini with browned garlic slices and lemon wedges on the side
+A cast iron skillet filled with sautéed broccolini with golden garlic slices and a lemon wedge on the side

-Fresh broccolini on a cutting board with a knife, garlic cloves, and a lemon ready to be prepped
+Fresh broccolini bunches on a wooden cutting board with a chef's knife nearby

 Why It Works

-• Garlic that tastes sweet, not burned: Adding garlic near the end keeps it golden and aromatic.
+• Garlic that tastes sweet, not burned: We add it after the broccolini starts cooking so it stays fragrant and mellow.

 Storage Tips